obriencj/koji-smoky-dingo/docs/siftylang.rst

 Symbols with a leading dollar-sign are interpreted as variables, and their value will be substituted from a sifter parameter at compile time.

+When used as arguments to a sieve predicate, symbols with a trailing ``':`` character are treated as keyword markers.
+The value following a keyword marker is used as the keywords argument.

 Number